Wistaria and sunshine

-‘It began in a woman’s club in London on a February afternoon - an uncomfortable club, and a miserable afternoon’: the opening sentence of The Enchanted April (1922) by Elizabeth von Arnim sets the scene in a drab postwar London, when a downtrodden housewife, Mrs Lotty Wilkins from Hampstead, spots an irresistible advertisement in the agony column of The Times.
-Read on for more about von Arnim’s early life, and how she began to reinvent herself as the author ‘Elizabeth’.
+‘It began in a woman’s club in London on a February afternoon - an uncomfortable club, and a miserable afternoon’: the opening sentence of The Enchanted April (1922) by Elizabeth von Arnim sets the scene in a drab postwar London, when a downtrodden housewife, Mrs Lotty Wilkins from Hampstead, spots an irresistible advertisement in the agony column of The Times:

 ‘To Those who Appreciate Wistaria and Sunshine.
 Small mediaeval Italian Castle on the shores of the Mediterranean to be Let Furnished for the Month of April.
 Necessary servants remain.
 Z, Box 1000, The Times.’

-A single word in this (surely one of literature’s most famous advertisements?) has contributed to a long-running argument in the respectable pages of The Times that has continued well into the twenty-first century.
+A single word in this, surely one of literature’s most famous advertisements, has contributed to one of the longest-running arguments in the respectable pages of The Times.
 Should the correct spelling for the twining, leguminous, flower-laden plant be wistaria or wisteria?
-People who live in houses with names like ‘Wistaria Cottages’ have strong opinions about it, naturally.
+People in England who read this newspaper and live in picturesque houses with names like ‘Wistaria Cottages’ have strong opinions about it, naturally.

-But the controversy rumbles on regardless.
-‘Can I entreat your help in rescuing wistaria?’ one reader writes, pleadingly, in 2016.
+But the last word has not yet been spoken, it seems, and the wisteria/wistaria argument rumbles on, in the letters pages of this publication at least.
+‘Can I entreat your help in rescuing wistaria?’ one reader wrote, pleadingly, later that year.
 ‘The creeping substitution of an ‘e’ for the first ‘a’ has reached even the columns of The Times.
-It’s enough to make me hystarical”.
+It’s enough to make me hystarical.’

 Becoming Elizabeth